shalevwiden/blurbifysite/README.md

 Worked on new Nav Bar
 And on Random Blurb Button.
 Click the random blurb button, go to a random blurb template.
+Since I added images.json and images.js, that needs to be another argument in the create template file.